-Actuator test only adjustable via the software tool.
+The actuator test can only be set via the software tool.

 Adjusting the integral circulation pump rate

 Operation of the integral circulation pump as heating circuit pump for heating circuit 1

 The pump speed and consequently the pump rate are controlled subject to the outside temperature and the switching times for heating mode or reduced mode.
 The max. speed for heating mode can be matched to the existing heating system at the control unit.